Clastify logo

 Image

 Catalytic converters in vehicles use transition metals such as platinum, palladium and rhodium to help convert harmful exhaust gases into less harmful products.
-You don’t need to memorize the industrial details here; for classification, the key point is that incomplete d-sublevels help produce a recognizable family of properties.
+You don’t need to memorize industrial details here; the key classification point is that incomplete d-sublevels help produce a family of recognizable properties.

 Electron configurations of first-row transition metal ions

 The first-row transition elements are the period 4 d-block elements from scandium to zinc.
-In neutral atoms, the 4s sublevel fills before 3d, so the usual pattern is [Ar] 4s² 3dˣ.
-Watch for the two standard exceptions:
+In neutral atoms, 4s fills before 3d, so the usual configuration is written as $[Ar] 4s^2 3d^x$.
+There are two well-known exceptions:

-When ions form, the 4s electrons come off before the 3d electrons.
-It can seem the wrong way round, since 4s fills first, but after the 3d sublevel has electrons in it, 4s is the sublevel that loses electrons first.
+For ions, remove electrons from 4s before 3d.
+It can seem the wrong way round, since 4s fills first, but after the 3d sublevel contains electrons, the 4s electrons are lost first.

 Examples: